Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Catatombs of Paris | © Karim Rezk

-Under the ground of Paris hide hundreds of kilometers of tunnels full of mysteries and history.
-The catacombs are a place that, either out of respect or ignorance, many people overlook during their visit to Paris.
-It is a mistake not to visit them, as it is one of the most interesting and special places that houses the French city.
+Under the ground of Paris are hidden hundreds of kilometers of tunnels full of mysteries and history.
+The catacombs are a place that, either out of respect or ignorance, many people overlook during their visit to Paris but it is a mistake not to visit them, as it is a must on your trip to the French capital.

-How much are the entrance tickets to the catacombs in Paris?
+How much does it cost to visit the catacombs of Paris?

 Catacombs of Paris| ©MykReeve